-This includes, for the national level and in addition to key central institutions responsible for policies in the different sectors, associations of local authorities, representatives of the private sector, including Chambers of Commerce and other specialized bodies, professional associations and independent experts, NGOs, national associations of service users and slum dwellers where existing and, at local levels, in addition to decision-makers and specialized departments of local authorities, private, public and semi-public service providers, NGOs and associations concretely engaged in the delivery of basic services or in the representation of service users.
+This includes, for the national level and in addition to key central institutions responsible for policies in the different sectors and associations of local authorities, representatives of different categories of city governments, the private sector, including Chambers of Commerce and other specialized bodies, professional associations and independent experts, NGOs, national associations of service users and slum dwellers where existing and, at local levels, in addition to decision-makers and specialized departments of local authorities, private, public and semi-public service providers, NGOs and associations concretely engaged in the delivery of basic services or in the representation of service users.

-22. Cross-sector and cross-level approach
+21. Cross-sector and cross-level approach

 As said in Section 1, basic services are all strongly interrelated and there is no example where significant progress was made in the access of one of the basic services without witnessing equivalent development for the others.
 The availability of one is necessary for the production or the delivery of the others.
-This approach requires strong intersector coordination, which remains a challenge in many countries and at all territorial levels.
-However, recent progresses are witnessed in many places where an integrated socioeconomic territorial planning approach is developed to complement the decentralization process.
+This approach requires strong inter-sector coordination, which remains a challenge in many countries and at all territorial levels.
+However, recent progresses are witnessed in many places where an integrated socioeconomic territorial planning approach articulated at different scales is developed to complement the decentralization process.

 Another important issue is the inter-level vertical coordination between districts or neighbourhoods where communities can engage more practically, municipalities and cities where local authorities hold major related responsibilities and provincial and/or national levels where key legislative, normative, financial, and sometimes operational functions are anchored.
 Coherent inter-level financing frameworks are necessary to articulate different contributions and avoid frequent lack of stable contractual engagements and overlapping mandates and responsibilities between the different administrative levels that generate prejudicial political interferences.
+An additional point relates to the flexible approach required for coping with the cross-administrative boundary nature of urban development.
+This includes governance arrangements to manage metropolitan territories, alliances of Municipalities established to address common concerns, inter-municipal cooperation, cross-national border cooperation, etc. While some flexibility should be left to the decision of local governments, the national territorial management framework as well as the decentralization framework should include provisions to regulate such arrangements.

-23. Monitoring impact on urban governance and access to basic services
+22. Monitoring impact on urban governance and access to basic services